codeadamca/php-mysql-youtube/README.md

 If you're using a local server phpMyAdmin can usually be accessed by starting your server and then clicking on the phpMyAdmin link.
 If you're using a hosting account there will be a link to phpMyAdmin in your control panel.

-Once you have phpMyAdmin open, click on the import tab and select the `links.sql` file from this repository.
-This will create a table called `links` and populate it with some sample data.
+Once you have phpMyAdmin open, click on the import tab and select the `videos.sql` file from this repository.
+This will create a table called `videos` and populate it with some sample data.

-2. Place the images form the repository in the same folder as your PHP.

-3. Create a new file and name it `images.php`.
+2. Create a new file and name it `videos.php`.
 In that file place the following code:

 ```php
 <?php